northbaypython/website/pinaxcon/templates/static_pages/program/call_for_proposals.md

 ## Talk Formats<a name="talk-formats"></a>

-**Most of the talk slots will be short**&mdash;approximately 25 to 30 minutes.
+**Most of the talk slots will be short**&mdash;approximately 30 minutes.
 If your ideas would benefit from a longer slot, please explain in your submission how you would use the additional time.

+**North Bay Python will not be facilitating audience Q&A during scheduled talk slots, in favor of attendees asking questions during breaks.** If you're used to ending a 30-minute talk at 25 minutes and using 5 for Q&A, please plan instead on speaking all the way to 30 minutes, and think of it as an opportunity to toss in a few bonus details for the audience!

 ## Topics<a name="topics"></a>